voldedore/voldedore.github.io/about.md

 ![1]({{ '/assets/images/lincoln-quote.webp' | relative_url }})

-This site does not store cookies.
-However, it's powered by CloudFlare (and Disqus on some articles) which may store tracking cookies.
+This site does not use cookies.
+However, it's powered by CloudFlare, Google Fonts (and Disqus on some articles) which may store tracking cookies.

 [2]: https://keybase.io/voldedore
 [3]: https://www.linkedin.com/in/vinh-vo/